AJwgnr/DataScienceInR/README.md

 ## Screencast link

-The screencast of our web application can be found here:
+The screencast of our web application can be found on the "Project Introduction" tab of our website: https://ajwgnr.shinyapps.io/miner/

 ## Markdown

-The final Markdown file describing what we have done in this project is located in the subfolder **markdown** of the documentation folder
+The final Markdown file describing what we have done in this project is located in the subfolder **markdown** of the documentation folder .